Skip to main content

 An observational study found that OCP use in women with PCOS was associated with increased levels of the pro-inflammatory cytokine IL-1β and decreased levels of the protective adipokine, adiponectin.
 Furthermore, the study noted alterations in coagulation factors, suggesting a shift toward a more pro-thrombotic and pro-inflammatory state.

-These findings suggest that while OCPs are valuable for managing certain symptoms, their long-term use requires a careful evaluation of an individual’s baseline inflammatory and profile.
+These findings suggest that while OCPs are valuable for managing certain symptoms, their long-term use requires a careful evaluation of an individual’s baseline inflammatory and cardiovascular risk profile.
 The choice of progestin within the OCP is particularly relevant, as different progestins have varying metabolic and androgenic properties.

 The capacity of an intervention to mitigate chronic low-grade inflammation is a key determinant of its success in improving long-term metabolic health in PCOS.